Warner Bros. Pictures is saving cinema.

 Okay, thanks for the rant, but will the Warner Bros.
 Pictures model save cinema?

-My worry is even when the surviving theaters reopen at maximum capacity it’ll be back to business as usual.
+My worry is that even when the surviving theaters reopen at maximum capacity, it’ll be back to business as usual.
 I don’t want to see any cinemas shutter.
-However, I’m not sure every chain deserves to have all of their cinemas reopen.
-If we want to save cinemas there needs to be a drastic change and the courage to take risks.
+However, I’m not sure every chain deserves to have all of its cinemas reopen.
+If we want to save cinemas, we need a drastic change and the courage to take risks.
 Not band-aids.
 It shouldn’t take a pandemic to make that happen.